Press "Enter" to skip to content

 Science break!

-The Reticular Activating System is a small part of the brain, and its main function is to filter the billions of pieces of data we encounter each day.
+The Reticular Activating System is a small part of the brain.
+Its main function is to filter the billions of pieces of data we encounter each day.
 Since human brains weren’t made to actually process the overwhelming amount of input coming at us constantly, the RAS acts like our personal assistant and helps us focus on what our thoughts and beliefs tell it to focus on.
 Essentially, it helps create our reality by filtering out the things that don’t align with our thoughts and beliefs and increasing our awareness about the things that do.
 It’s the science behind the “woo” when it comes to “manifesting the life you want to live”.
 In effect, what you focus on grows “bigger”.
 It’s brain science.

 OK, but why do I live here again?

 When I find myself frustrated and wondering, “Why TF do I live here?”
-I practice intentionally focusing my thoughts on the things that balance out the bad, and there is really so much of the good that I don’t have to focus too hard.
+I practice intentionally focusing my thoughts on the things that balance out the bad.
+And really, there is so much of the good that I don’t have to focus too hard.
 Experiencing a single glorious sunset on the expansive, rural Kansas horizon can help me endure the next freezing winter.
 The 12 days each of Spring and Fall when it’s not too hot, too cold, too windy, too rainy or too buggy help too.

 When I think of why the f#$& I DO live here, it’s all about the people—the Kansans I know, love and admire.
 There are generations of resilient, stubborn, innovative, determined, passionate people who have fought and continue to fight for equality, equity and justice in this place I know as home.
 Thinking of them and their grit and resilience fortifies me to continue to do the same.
 When I think of them and the progress they pushed for in spite of the trials they endured, it makes me think of our state motto: Ad astra per aspera.
 To the stars through difficulty.